 Everyone was able to see how much of a difference a quicker storage disk can make, thanks to the invention of SSD.
 There is also the issue of gauging disk speed when it comes to speed.

 You can use this tutorial to test Linux hard drive speed for various reasons, such as evaluating your PC storage device or determining whether your VPS provider genuinely provides SSD storage as promised.
+If you're optimizing your Linux system, you might also want to check out our guide on how to change the hostname in Linux to personalize or manage your server more effectively.

 Linux Disk Speed Test via Commands